I2Djs/I2Djs/README.md

 var layerRenderer = i2d.SVGLayer('#containerId')
 ```
 ```
-Note :- We can create as many layers as possible.
+Note :- We can create many layers.
 Every layer internally will be represented as a mini Virtual Dom (For efficient rendering)
 ```

 #### Create Shape